Eugeny/tabby/README.fr-FR.md

 <a name="about"></a>

-# What Tabby is and isn't
+# Ce que Tabby est et n'est pas

 * **Tabby is** an alternative to Windows' standard terminal (conhost), PowerShell ISE, PuTTY, macOS Terminal.app and iTerm